-Swagbucks will pay you in the form of gift cards to your favorite retailers or via PayPal payouts.
+Swagbucks will pay you through gift cards to your favorite retailers or via PayPal payouts.

-You can get paid for a variety of activities, such as playing games, searching the web, watching videos and more.
+You can get paid for various activities, such as playing games, searching the web, watching videos, and more.

-You’ll earn points for every activity, and those points can be used to get gift cards or PayPal cash.
+You’ll earn points for every activity, which can be used to get gift cards or PayPal cash.

 21. Test Websites